basecamp/handbook/managers.md

    * interpretation of daily work from the cycle strategy devised by Manager
 * people management: personal
    * self-promotion and self-advocacy to Managers
-   * constructively communicating feedback to Managers on overall team or company direction and morale
+   * communicating feedback to Managers on overall team or company direction and morale

 *A note about our Managers*.
 We encourage Managers to be "moonlight managers".
 To us that means they focus mostly on product strategy, work, and communication, and they allow the individuals on their teams to self-direct.